SupernovaIndustries/Unlook-SDK/README.md

   - **✨ NEW!
 Low-latency direct streams** for real-time applications
   - **✨ NEW!
 Automated pattern sequences** for structured light scanning
   - Precise projector-camera synchronization
+- **3D Scanning**:
+  - **✨ NEW!
+Simplified 3D scanning API** - create a 3D scan in just a few lines of code
+  - Gray code pattern projection and processing
+  - Stereo camera calibration and rectification
+  - Point cloud generation and filtering
+  - Mesh creation and export to multiple formats
 - **Optimized Communication**: Efficient image transfer and control using ZeroMQ
 - **Easy Expandability**: Modular architecture to add new hardware and algorithms